 Ice Adventure: A Journey Through Frozen Scotland

-New for the 2017 edition of Edinburgh’s Christmas is Ice Adventure: A Journey Through Frozen Scotland.
+For the 2017 edition of Edinburgh’s Christmas, there was Ice Adventure: A Journey Through Frozen Scotland.
 Ice sculpture artists have created a beautiful, albeit chilly tour of Scotland’s most famous characters, both real and fictional.
 In the tent kept at -10°C (14°F), you might be able to imagine how polar explorer Ernest Shackleton felt on his Antarctic expeditions.
 And he’s there in ice too, fittingly.

 The Loch Ness Monster, more affectionately referred to as Nessie, is there too captured with her dragon-like humps protruding from a frozen Loch Ness.
 Some Scottish highland cows graze, looking on at Nessie as they much on whatever grass they might have been able to dig at under the frozen tundra.